 For those new to business cards, though, picking a card can be a daunting task.
 So in this post I wanted to look at the thought process I recommend going through in deciding which business credit card to get.

-There are quite a few factors to consider, so let’s go through some of those individually.
+There are quite a few factors to consider, so let me address a few of those points.

 Some businesses like earning cash back that they can put back into their business.
 Meanwhile others prefer earning points rewards, either so they can use those points to pay for some business travel they’d take anyway, or to actually take the time to plan a great vacation.

-For example, the Ink Business Preferred℠ Credit Card offers points that can be transferred to about a dozen airline or hotel partners, or can be redeemed for 1.25 cents each towards a travel purchase.
+For example, the Ink Business Preferred® Credit Card (review) offers points that can be transferred to about a dozen airline or hotel partners through Ultimate Rewards, or can be redeemed for 1.25 cents each towards a travel purchase.

-Alternatively, the Capital One® Spark® Miles for Business offers two miles per dollar spent, and they can either be redeemed for one cent each towards the cost of a travel purchase, or as of December can be transferred to airline partners at a 2:1.5 ratio.
+Alternatively, the Capital One® Spark® Miles for Business (review) offers two Spark miles per dollar spent, and they can either be redeemed for one cent each towards the cost of a travel purchase, or can be transferred to airline partners at a ratio of up to 2:1.5.

 Once you’ve decided how you want to be rewarded, the next step is deciding if you’re willing to get a credit card with an annual fee.
 I know a lot of people are hesitant to get cards with annual fees, though if you spend any sort of significant amount on credit cards, I’d highly recommend it.